Assaulted at Work Claims

 By submitting this form you agree to be contacted by our partners.
 Find out how we handle your data in our privacy policy.
 With no win no fee you typically pay 25% of your compensation if your claim is successful, but the fee can vary.
 Termination fees may apply if you fail to co-operate with your solicitor.

-If you suffered an injury while working in a prison, you might be entitled to compensation.
-As an employer, the Prison Service is responsible for ensuring your safety and well-being.
-Any accident or prison officer assault could be due to a breach of duty and may lead to a valid prison officer injury claim.
+Yes.
+If you have been injured as a prison officer, you might be entitled to compensation.
+As an employer, the Prison Service is responsible for ensuring your safety and well-being, and you will be able to claim compensation if:

 If you want to make a claim for prison officer compensation, you will need evidence to show that you were the victim of negligence or wrongdoing.
-You must also be able to prove the extent of your injuries and how these have affected your life.
-To support your claim, there are certain things you can do after the incident or accident:
+This could include:

-Your solicitor will help you gather all the evidence you need to secure prison officer compensation.
+Your solicitor will help you gather all the evidence you need to make a no win no fee prison accident claim.

 Prison staff can face various hazards and risks while carrying out their duties.
 Situations that can lead to a prison officer compensation claim include:

 Prison officers often intervene to break up fights among inmates or control prison riots.
 While doing so, they can be exposed to physical harm.
-If the injuries occurred due to negligence from the prison, you might be entitled to compensation.
-Examples include:
+You may be entitled to make a claim if you were injured because of negligence, such as:

 These and other situations may result in a range of injuries while working in a prison.
 If your employer has failed to protect your health and safety, you might be able to make a prison officer compensation claim.

-If your employer sacked or disciplined you in any way, you may be entitled to take further action in an employment tribunal under unfair and constructive dismissal laws.
+If your employer sacked or disciplined you in any way, you may be entitled to take further action at an employment tribunal for unfair or constructive dismissal.
 The tribunal will consider your circumstances and offer compensation or order your employer to reinstate you.

 To find out if you can claim prison officer compensation using no win no fee, arrange a free consultation with a legal adviser.
-You can do this by calling 0800 470 0474 or requesting a call back using the claim form below.
+You can do this by calling 0800 470 0474 or requesting a call back.